 - Check the season of the tent.
 There are four season tents and three season tents.
 If you are camping in the winter, you will need to pick a four season tent.
 (I recommend getting a four season tent anyway just to be safe.)

 - Pick a tent with quick and easy setup option.
 When you’re camping with kids, you want to get your tent and campsite set up as quickly and easily as possible.
-So be sure the family camping tent description describes the ease of setup (sometimes also called “freestanding” or “instant setup” or “instant up” tent).
+(The last thing you want to do after a long day of traveling is spend an hour or two trying to set up a tent.)
+Be sure the family camping tent description describes the ease of setup (sometimes also called “freestanding” or “instant setup” or “instant up” tent).

 - Don’t forget about tent height.
 When you’re camping with family, you probably want to choose a tent that you can stand up in and not one that you have to crawl around in.